-Since the research aims to provide for more fine-grained information of selected EU policies processes, that includes a wide range of stakeholders that may have different views of the policy process, the identification and selection of stakeholders and clear procedures about the level one questions asked to them are necessary as will be briefly discussed below.
+Since the research aims to provide for more fine-grained information of selected EU policy processes, which includes a wide range of stakeholders that may have different views of the policy process, the identification and selection of stakeholders and clear procedures about the level one questions asked to them are necessary as will be briefly discussed below.

 The identification of 'key stakeholders' is an important part of the research process.
 It is important that researchers argue why the experiences and views of certain stakeholders have been included.
-Stakeholders can either play a role in the policy process (the EU, government agencies, civil society organizations, non-state armed groups); be involved in similar policies in the same policy area (e.g. another SSR program); not be involved in any of the policies in the policy area, but possess knowledge about the policy area (such as think tanks, journalists, researchers, NGOs); being affected by the policies (target groups); other relevant actors that are not involved (e.g. warring parties).
+We distinguish between different types of stakeholders that: (a) play a role in the policy process (the EU, government agencies, civil society organizations, non-state armed groups); (b) are involved in similar policies in the same policy area (e.g. another SSR program not led by the EU); (c) are not involved in any of the policies in the policy area, but possess knowledge about the policy area (such as think tanks, journalists, researchers, NGOs; other international agencies); (d) are not involved but affected by the policies (target group; warring parties; other international agencies).
+It is generally easiest to identify the stakeholders listed under a) and b).